Struggling to find freelance writing jobs?

 Instead of cold pitching to clients, try warm pitching instead.
 This is where you pitch to people who already know you.
 It’s better suited to intermediate writers, so we’ll cover that in more detail in the section below.

 A great way to find freelance writing jobs is to show, not tell.
 The ideal way to do that is to have a portfolio of previous work, but as a new writer that’s tough.

 The next best thing?
 Write guest posts for the kind of businesses you’d love to work with some day.

 Writing articles as a guest blogger has so many benefits to you as a writer and a freelancer.
 You get the opportunity to refine your communication and relationship management skills with the commissioning editor.
 You can work on your writing skills, and learn to follow a style guide and brief.

-You’ll also start to get a feel for which niches, topics, and types of web content writing you enjoy the most.
+You’ll also start to get a feel for which freelance writing niches, topics, and types of web content writing you enjoy the most.
 You could discover a real talent for making complex technical language feel easy, or uncover a love for writing about retail trends.

 One of the major benefits of guest blogging is the opportunity to build a portfolio.
 After your first guest post you’ll have one sample for your portfolio, and every future post is another that you can use to demonstrate your skill, talent, and personality.

 Plus, as freelance writer Laura Bosco explains:

 “Folks who hire my clients (I do a lot of B2B) or who are in their networks see my byline and want to chat.”